Chrisescano/The-Bodega/README.md

 3. Create a branch abd make commit changes
 4. Push your new branch to your forked repo
 5. Create a new pull request

+## Found a bug ?
+If you happen to find a bug in this project  or a simple improvement you think would benefit, feel free to submit a pull request